-This publication is supported by the following organisations:
+This publication is supported by

 Disclaimer: This document is designed to be used as a tool to assist in identification of insects found in Australian pulse crops.
 It is not a substitute for personnel with expert knowledge of pulse production or of any aspects of Integrated Pest Management (IPM).